PrincetonUniversity/ilabMonitor/README.md

 * Customize files for your institution and installation:
   * ilab-config.yaml -- This configuration file contains parameters such as how often to check the iLab services, how many failures to allow before turning on the interlocks, and the email addresses that should be notified in the event of a failure and recovery.
 Edit this file and change the parameters as needed.
 The is in YAML format, which is fairly obvious.
 (No tabs allowed!)
 There is a version of this file called ilab-config-test.yaml.
 Use this for testing your installation.
   * ilabMonitorNanny.sh -- This file can be used to check if the monitor is running and start it if it isn't.
 You will have to modify this file for your environment.
 There is a version called ilabMonitorNanny-test.sh that you can use for testing.
 (It uses the test version of the configuration file).
   * ilabInterlockDevices -- This is a list of the host names or IP addresses of your interlock devices.
 There are two columns: the hostname or IP address, and the number of outlets on the interlock device.
 These must be separated by a TAB.
-There is a version of this file called ilabMonitorNanny-test.sh that you can use for testing.
+There is a version of this file called ilabInterlockDevices-test that you can use for testing.
 (The test version of the configuration file references it).
 * Create the log directory, which is specified in ilab-config.yaml (currently /var/log/ilab).
 Be sure this directory has read/write/search (rwx under Linux) permission for the user that will be running the monitor.
 * Other files:
   * echoServer.py -- this script listens on a port.
 You can run this to simulate the iLab interlock control port, and quit it (with control-c) to simulate a failure.